-1 supervising agency.
-2 3 n.
-States should establish programs to provide appropriate training and 4 continuing education of facilitators.
-5 6 o.
-All agreements for foreclosure alternatives should be memorialized in 7 writing and signed by both parties to minimize later disputes.
-The neutral 8 (facilitator) should prepare a final written report for the facilitation agency 9 indicating what agreements were reached, and indicating whether any party failed 10 to comply with the rules, scheduling orders or information requests from the 11 neutral 12 p.
-Facilitation agencies should collect enough data to determine the 13 outcomes of facilitation and whether it is achieving its objectives.
-14 15 q.
-States should provide adequate funding to train and provide facilitators 16 and for the associated agency or court supervision.
-17 18 r.
-Original copies of documents (as opposed to true copies) should not be 19 needed during facilitation.
-Issues about authenticity and possession should be 20 resolved separately in litigation if need be.
-21 22 Drafters' Note 23 24 The Drafting Committee has spent considerable time discussing the subject of 25 mediation - now called facilitation; a number of members on the Committee 26 believe that a successful process that screens potential workout alternatives to 27 foreclosure offers the single best hope for homeowners in the continuing foreclosure crisis.
-28 29 SECTION 302.
+- p.
+Facilitation agencies should collect enough data to determine the outcomes of facilitation and whether it is achieving its objectives. - q.
+States should provide adequate funding to train and provide facilitators and for the associated agency or court supervision. - r.
+Original copies of documents (as opposed to true copies) should not be needed during facilitation.
+Issues about authenticity and possession should be resolved separately in litigation if need be.

+The Drafting Committee has spent considerable time discussing the subject of mediation - now called facilitation; a number of members on the Committee believe that a successful process that screens potential workout alternatives to foreclosure offers the single best hope for homeowners in the continuing foreclosure crisis.

+SECTION 302.
 NOTICE OF FACILITATION.

-30 (a) If the facilitation agency establishes a procedure for the agency to send notice of 31 facilitation to homeowners, a creditor or servicer shall request the agency to send the notice to 32 the creditor or servicer and to each homeowner and obligor before a creditor or servicer may 33 request entry of a default or foreclosure judgment or give a notice of a judicial or nonjudicial-34 foreclosure sale..
-35 (b) If there is no procedure for the agency to send notice, the creditor or servicer shall 36 send a notice of facilitation to each homeowner and obligor, in the same manner as required for 37 the notice under Section 201 before a creditor or servicer may request entry of a default or
+- (a) If the facilitation agency establishes a procedure for the agency to send notice of facilitation to homeowners, a creditor or servicer shall request the agency to send the notice to the creditor or servicer and to each homeowner and obligor Bbefore a creditor or servicer may request entry of a default or foreclosure judgment or issue give a notice of a judicial or nonjudicial-foreclosure sale, the creditor or servicer must send each homeowner and obligor a notice of facilitation. - (b) If the facilitation agency establishes a procedure [for the agency to send] of facilitation to homeowners, a creditor or servicer shall request the agency to send the notice to the creditor or servicer and to each homeowner and obligor.
+If there is no procedure for the agency to send notice, the creditor or servicer shall send a notice of facilitation to each homeowner and obligor, in the same manner as required for the notice under Section 201 before a creditor or servicer may request entry of a default or foreclosure judgment or give a notice of a judicial or nonjudicial-foreclosure sale."